-4.4.3 Storing data for later use
+Storing data for later use

 Sometimes the information stored directly in your variables by means of set_integer and set_string is not enough.
-You may need to store more complex data structures or information that don't need to be exposed to YARA rules.
+You may need to store more complex data structures or information that doesn't need to be exposed to YARA rules.

 Storing information is essential when your module exports functions to be used in YARA rules.
 The implementation of these functions usually require to access information generated by module_load which must kept somewhere.
-You may be tempted to define global variables where to put the required information, but this would make your code non-thread-safe.
+You may be tempted to define global variables to store the required information, but this would make your code non-thread-safe.
 The correct approach is using the data field of the YR_OBJECT structures.